top of page

 Some common reasons include:

-• To support long term conditions at work
+• Supporting long-term health conditions at work

-• To review health after an accident at work
+• Reviewing health after a workplace accident

 What will happen at the appointment?

 Some health problems are better seen face-to-face, such as some skin conditions which are difficult to assess via video.
 If your health issue would benefit from a physical examination you may be asked to attend a face-to-face appointment.
-It is very unlikely you will have to undress unless you have a particular injury or condition concealed by your clothes that needs to be examined.
-If it helps you feel more comfortable, you can request a chaperone.

 The vast majority of appointments, however, only need a conversation.